heycarsten/labici-magento-shopify-migrator/README.md

 - Get the data out of Magento and place it in the `data` directory
 - Register with Shopify and generate an API key with admin access
-- Run the migrations to extract simple products and configurable products
+- Run the migrations to export simple products and configurable products to Shopify
-- Run the migration to import customers
+- Run the migration to export customers to Shopify

 For us this was the right mix of automation and manual effort, that might be different for you.